 Below is a sampling of faculty from past summers:

-Dr. Daniel Gordis is Senior Vice President and the Koret Distinguished Fellow at Shalem College in Jerusalem.
-The author of more than ten books, Gordis is a regular columnist for both the Jerusalem Post and for Bloomberg View.
+Dr. Daniel Gordis is Senior Vice President and Koret Distinguished Fellow at Shalem College.
+The author of twelve books, Gordis is a regular columnist for Bloomberg Opinion.

-Gordis’ newest book is a history of the State of Israel entitled Israel: A Concise History of a Nation Reborn, which received the 2016 National Jewish Book Award as “Book of the Year.”
+Gordis’s history of Israel, Israel: A Concise History of a Nation Reborn, received the 2016 National Jewish Book Award as “Book of the Year.”
 Ambassador Dennis Ross, reflecting on the book, wrote, “When I am asked ‘Is there one book to read about Israel?’
 I now have an answer.”

 Dara Horn was born in New Jersey in 1977 and received her Ph.D. in comparative literature from Harvard University in 2006, studying Hebrew and Yiddish.
 In 2007 she was chosen by Granta magazine as one of America’s “Best Young American Novelists.”
 Her first novel, In the Image, published by W.W.
 Norton when she was 25, received a 2003 National Jewish Book Award, the 2002 Edward Lewis Wallant Award, and the 2003 Reform Judaism Fiction Prize.
 Her second novel, The World to Come (2006), received the 2006 National Jewish Book Award for Fiction, the 2007 Harold U. Ribalow Prize, and has been translated into eleven languages.
 Her third novel, All Other Nights (2009), was one of Booklist’s 25 Best Books of the Decade.
 Her nonfiction e-book The Rescuer (2012) was published by Tablet magazine and became a Kindle bestseller.
-Her newest novel is A Guide for the Perplexed, was published by W.W.
+Her fourth novel, A Guide for the Perplexed, was published by W.W.
 Norton in September 2013, and was selected as one of Booklist's Best Books of 2013 and was longlisted for the Carnegie Medal for Excellence in Fiction She has taught courses in Jewish literature and Israeli history at Harvard, Sarah Lawrence College, and City University of New York, and has lectured at over two hundred universities and cultural institutions throughout North America and in Israel.
 She lives in New Jersey with her husband and four children.

 Named one of the 500 Most Influential People in Los Angeles in 2016 and again in 2017, Most Influential Rabbi in America by Newsweek and one of the 50 Most Influential Jews in the World by The Jerusalem Post, David Wolpe is the Max Webb Senior Rabbi of Sinai Temple.
 Rabbi Wolpe previously taught at the Jewish Theological Seminary of America in New York, the American Jewish University in Los Angeles, Hunter College, and UCLA.
 A columnist for Time.com, he has been published and profiled in The New York Times, Los Angeles Times, Washington Post’s On Faith website, The Huffington Post, and the New York Jewish Week.
 He has been featured on The Today Show, Face the Nation, ABC This Morning, and CBS This Morning.
 In addition, Rabbi Wolpe has appeared prominently in series on PBS, A&E, History Channel, and Discovery Channel.
 Rabbi Wolpe is the author of eight books, including the national bestseller Making Loss Matter: Creating Meaning in Difficult Times.
 His new book is titled David, the Divided Heart.
 It was a finalist for the National Jewish Book Awards, and has been optioned for a movie by Warner Bros.